South Korea cuts 2017 growth forecast to 2.6 percent

-SEOUL, South Korea (AP) — South Korea has revised down its growth outlook for 2017 citing increased uncertainties in the United States and a sagging recovery in domestic consumption.
+SEOUL, South Korea (AP) — South Korea revised down its 2017 growth outlook on Thursday, citing increased uncertainties in the United States and a sagging recovery in domestic consumption.

-South Korea’s finance ministry said Thursday that Asia’s fourth-largest economy will likely expand 2.6 percent next year, the same pace as its outlook for 2016, down from its earlier forecast of 3.0 percent.
+The Finance Ministry said Asia’s fourth-largest economy will likely expand 2.6 percent next year, down from its earlier forecast of 3.0 percent.
+It also downgraded its projected growth for this year to 2.6 percent from 2.8 percent.

-The ministry cited the pace of interest rate increases in the U.S. as one factor for concern.
-President-elect Donald Trump’s still to be decided trade policies are another.
+The pace of interest rate increases in the U.S. is one cause for concern, while President-elect Donald Trump’s still-to-be-decided trade policies are another, the ministry said.
+Those uncertainties in the U.S., a major trading partner for South Korea, could hurt domestic consumption and export growth next year.

-At home, spending has weakened amid a major political scandal that led to President Park Geun-hye’s impeachment.
+The country also recently has been embroiled in political turmoil, as a scandal over alleged collusion and abuse of power resulted in the impeachment of President Park Geun-hye and investigations involving many of South Korea’s biggest companies.
+The political uncertainty and a presidential election likely to be held next year have made companies reluctant to make investments.

 Most Read Stories